UFC 42

 UFC 42: Sudden Impact was a mixed martial arts event held by the Ultimate Fighting Championship on April 25, 2003, at American Airlines Arena in Miami, Florida.
 The event was broadcast live on pay-per-view in the United States, and later released on DVD.

 History

 UFC 42 was the first UFC event to take place in Florida.
+It would be almost 20 years to the date until UFC would return to Miami, with UFC 287.

-Headlining the event was a Welterweight Title bout between Matt Hughes and Sean Sherk.
+Headlining the event was a Welterweight title bout between Matt Hughes and Sean Sherk.
 UFC 42 also marked the first UFC appearance of future Middleweight Champion Rich Franklin.

-Joe Rogan provided the lead commentary for this event and was joined by colour commentator Phil Baroni with further analysis by Eddie Bravo.
+Joe Rogan provided the lead commentary for this event and was joined on colour commentator by fighter Phil Baroni with further analysis by Eddie Bravo.

 Results

+Aftermath

+During the bout between Ludwig and Sudo, action was halted by the referee in order to have Ludwig's facial lacerations assessed by the ringside doctor.
+Albeit Ludwig was in the bottom position on the mat before the halt, the action continued standing up which prompted a rule change: the action should be restarted from the same position where it was halted.

+Encyclopedia awards

+The following fighters were honored in the October 2011 book titled UFC Encyclopedia.